-The Probation Service is the lead agency in the assessment and management of offenders (those convicted of an offence) in the community.
-It works with offenders and others to reduce offending and to make communities safer places.
+The Probation Service is the lead State agency for assessing and managing offenders (people convicted of an offence) in the community.
+It works with offenders and others to reduce offending and to make communities safer.
 It is an agency within the Department of Justice and Equality.

 Assessments for the courts

-The Probation Service undertakes assessments reports on offenders for the criminal courts, when requested by the trial judge.
+The Probation Service assesses offenders for the criminal courts, when requested by the trial judge.
 Each assessment is presented to the court as a report.
 There are 2 types of offender assessment report: